 Become an FCPA Whistleblower

 By blowing the whistle on violations of the Foreign Corrupt Practices Act, you stand to be handsomely rewarded.
 At Meissner Associates, we have been representing whistleblowers in different industries since 2001, and we have experience helping them receive the largest bounty possible.
-In fact, we represented the whistleblower who received the largest SEC reward yet issued to a US citizen.
+In fact, we represented the whistleblower who received the largest accounting-related SEC reward to date.

 When you need practical experience and in-depth knowledge of whistleblower law on your side, seeking counsel from our firm is the right choice to make.
 Our founder even helped write the SEC rules that reward and protect whistleblowers.
 This is firsthand familiarity that will work directly to your benefit.

 An experienced FCPA whistleblower lawyer wants to help you.
 To submit your tip for a free and confidential evaluation, simply complete the form below or give us a call at 1-866-764-3100.
 We can help you determine how strong your information is and whether the SEC is likely to reward you.